The Ultimate Preventive Maintenance Guide: Nearly Everything You Need to Know

 Conversely, the preventive maintenance of many assets will translate to financial savings.
 Take hotels, for example.
 Check under the mattress in your next hotel room, and you might discover some hidden PM instructions.
 Did you know hotel staff turn mattresses each week to extend their lifespans?
 Surprisingly, this small preventive maintenance procedure results in millions of dollars in savings for hotels around the world each year.

-Organizations that adopt an overall preventive maintenance philosophy seem to save more money than those who don’t.
+Organizations that adopt an overall preventive maintenance philosophy seem to save more money than those that don’t.
 As reported by the Wall Street Journal, the unplanned downtime cost of industrial manufacturers may be more than $50 billion per year.
 What is the number one cause of downtime?
 Aging equipment.
 According to the Plant Engineering 2016 Maintenance Study, aging equipment is considered to be the most common cause of downtime.
 Operator error and lack of time were the other top reasons listed by maintenance personnel.
 Let’s look closer at the advantages and disadvantages of both maintenance methods:

 3. The Pros and Cons of Preventive Maintenance